jjgrinwis/edgegrid-api/README.md

 ## Overview

 This project provides a secure API proxy for accessing Akamai's Edge Diagnostics API.
 It handles EdgeGrid authentication automatically, allowing you to make authenticated requests to Akamai's API endpoints without managing the complex authentication process in your client applications.
+You can add any of the available inbound Authentication policies into your Zuplo gateway to protect the endpoints.

 ## Features